toracatman/MsgBox/README.txt

 Usage: MsgBox "Message" "Title" Type

 Message   Message Box Message.
-Can use \n for new line, \t for tab, \" for double quote.
+Can use \n for New Line, \t for Tab, \" for Double Quote and \\ for Backslash.
 Need "".
 Title     Message Box Title.
-Can use \" for double quote.
+Can use \" for Double Quote and \\ for Backslash.
 Need "".
 Type      Message Box Buttons and a Icon.
 This is 2 Digits number.

 Left Digit is a Icon.